Everything you need to know about Medium Light Fishing Rods

 Maybe one of the most underappreciated powers of rods is the Medium Light fishing rod.
 Many people consider medium rods as a workhorse that can serve a variety of needs, and then if they want to go lighter for trout, panfish, or crappie they go straight to light or ultralight gear.

 Medium Light rods have their own place to shine and really should be at least one of the rods in your arsenal.
-Let’s get into where a Medium Light rod shines below, when you should buy it, what you can catch with it, and what makes it so unique.
+Let’s get into where a Medium Light rods really excel below, what you can catch with it, and what makes it so unique.

 Explaining Medium Light Rod Power

 First, let’s explain what medium light rods actually refer to.
-All rods are rated on their power on a scale from light to heavy.
+All rod power is rated on a scale from light to heavy.
 The lighter a rod is, the more easy it is to bend.
 The heavier the rod, the less likely it is to bend.

 You may think heavy is always best then, why would you want a rod to bend?
 Well rod bend is actually extremely important for fishing.
 When you cast, you need a rod that bends because it makes a whiplike motion that will fling a bait further.
 Try casting the exact same lure on a heavy rod and then on a light rod, the light rod will almost always cast further because it bends easier and creates that whiplike action.